lavantien/simple-commerce/readme.md

 ### user

 - can create an account or use OAuth, edit account details, login, and logout
+- account details are: name, email, password, addresses (pick from an interactive map)
 - can view order's status (pending, shipped, delivered, cancelled) and orders history
 - can view products, categories, and reviews
 - can search and sort products